We helped MoMA develop a portfolio of ways to rethink their approach to philanthropy

 The museum is now developing these ideas internally.

-Though the outcomes of this session are confidential, at a high level we were exploring the following questions:
+Though the outcomes of this session are confidential, the following questions served as waypoints for our workshop:

 What unique assets does the Museum have to tell its story?
 As we seek to demonstrate value in the 21st century, how will different forms of value (social, environmental, financial, curatorial, etc) be expressed?